Controlling Access to Service Plans by Org

 ORGANIZATION: The name of the org that needs access to

 $ cf enable-service-access p.mysql -o prodteam -p db-large Enabling access to plan db-large of service p.mysql for org prodteam as admin...
 OK

 The org is now able to use the plan.

-For information on modifying and viewing service-plan access, see Access Control.
+For information about modifying and viewing service-plan access, see Managing Access to Service Plans.